Skip to main content

 Uterine fibroid embolization (UFE) is a minimally invasive procedure used to treat uterine fibroids—non-cancerous growths in the uterus.
 UFE works by blocking the blood supply to the fibroids, causing them to shrink and eventually die.

 It is considered an alternative to surgical options like hysterectomy or myomectomy, offering shorter recovery times and uterus preservation.
+UFE is often the preferred non-surgical fibroid treatment for women who want to avoid major surgery.

-Uterine Fibroid Embolization procedure
+Uterine Fibroid Embolization procedure diagram showing catheter placement

 Pre-Procedure